 Note: In an effort to expedite the Flood Management Certification process, ConnDOT and DEP have signed an MOU giving most responsibility for FMC review to DOT.
-New forms for the FMC are currently being developed, and should be used for application packages submitted after May 1, 2009.
+New DOT forms for the FMC have been developed, and must be used for application packages to be reviewed by DOT.